-If your system is managed by the Hardware Management Console (HMC), use the HMC to complete the steps for removing the host Ethernet adapter from the server.
-For instructions, see "Removing a part using the Hardware Management Console" on page 67.
+If your system is managed by the Hardware Management Console (HMC), you can use the HMC to complete the steps for removing a voltage regulator module.
+For instructions, see "Removing a part using the Hardware Management Console" on page 91.